 Entries begin at the Post level.
 Once the student creates their essay and completes burning the audio version to an audio CD/flash drive, they can email or submit their typed version, CD/flash drive and the Voice of Democracy entry form to VFW Post 10818 by the October 31 deadline.

-The 2019-20 theme for the Voice of Democracy is: WHAT MAKES AMERICA GREAT
+The 2020-21 theme for the Voice of Democracy is: is this the country the founders envisioned?

 WHO CAN ENTER:

 The Voice of Democracy program is open to students in grades 9-12 who are enrolled in a public, private or parochial school or a home school program in the United States and its territories.
 VFW Post 10818 can accept applicants from the entire St. Croix County region.

 Students can enter by submitting their audio file along with a written copy of their essay, and the signed entry form to their teachers.
 The essay and application can also be emailed to our Post for submission by the deadline date.

 1ST PLACE WINNER FROM VFW POST 10818 WILL WIN $1,000!